 Duke’s Camp: Our full report

-Set at the foot of the Panhandle on the private Kgao Island, it lies on the shores of a permanent lagoon within a vast 89,000-hectare concession that reaches as far south as the Moremi Game Reserve.Duke's – along with the smaller but near identical Duke’s East – is the fulfilment of a vision by Ralph Bousfield, creator of Jack's Camp on the wide open Makgadikgadi Salt Pans.
-Boasting a similarly eclectic yet luxurious approach, it also benefits from the exacting standards of guiding and service for which Ralph’s teams are known.
+... northwest Okavango Delta.
+Founded by the renowned guide, conservationist, and businessman Ralph Bousfield, it reflects the distinctive style that sets his camps apart.
+Duke’s offers a wildlife experience steeped in the romanticism of a bygone era, complemented by expert guiding, exceptional service, and exquisite cuisine.Duke's Camp – along with the smaller but near identical Duke's East – is the fulfilment of a vision by Ralph Bousfield, creator of Jack's Camp on the edge of the wide open Makgadikgadi Salt Pans.
+Boasting a similarly 1940’s safari style, it also benefits from the exacting standards of guiding and service for which Ralph's teams are known.

-Not for Duke's the standard tent linings; here you'll be almost enveloped in patterned drapery that sets the scene for mahogany furniture, raised four-poster beds allowing a vantage point during your afternoon siesta.
-Persian rugs on polished floors and brass fittings in the en-suite bathroom continue the theme, while on each private deck you'll find both leather directors' chairs and a chaise-longue from which to scan the plains in front for wildlife.
+Through traditional zip doors, you’ll find a lavish interior.
+In place of standard tent linings, you'll be almost enveloped in patterned drapery that sets the scene for vintage mahogany furniture, historical artworks, and raised four-poster beds under mosquito net canopies with Evening Breeze cooling systems.
+Persian rugs on polished floors and brass fittings in the en-suite bathroom continue the theme, while on each private deck you'll find both leather directors' chairs and a lounger from which to scan the plains and waterways in front for wildlife.

-Duke’s sister property, Dukes East, a five-minute drive away, is a smaller yet otherwise almost identical twin camp, ideal for groups or individual travellers.
-With 4 tented chalets, including a large family tent with its own private plunge pool and Evening Breeze cooling systems.
-The two camps are run independently of each other but the guide teams work together, which comes in handy when tracking fast-paced wild dogs or that elusive leopard!
+Duke's sister property, Dukes East, a five-minute drive away, is a smaller yet otherwise almost identical twin camp, ideal as a private camp for groups it can also be shared by individual travellers.
+There are 4 tented chalets, including a large family tent with its own private plunge pool.
+The two camps are run independently of each other, but the guide teams work together over wildlife sightings, which comes in handy when tracking fast-paced wild dogs or that elusive leopard!

 During the daytime, adventures are plenty.
 Game drives top the list of activities, exploring this exceptional wilderness area in 4WD vehicles in search of wildlife that ranges from sitatunga and elephant to lion, leopard and wild dog – and bird species in the hundreds.

-We had an incredible first game drive when we saw three leopard, including a cub that was no more than six weeks old.
+We had an incredible first game drive when we saw three leopards, including a cub that was no more than six weeks old.
 Other sightings of note were a pair of large male lions and a pack of 22 wild dogs making repeated hunts, flushing reedbuck in the long grass only to lose sight of them bounding over the reeds, all overlooked by an inquisitive herd of giraffe.

 Geographics